Should you create 360º product images?

-That study also found that 69 percent of customers have abandoned a product in their cart because of a lack of information or product details.
+That study also found that 69% of customers have abandoned a product in their cart because of a lack of information or product details.
 In other words, shoppers need a lot of information before clicking “buy.”

-Product visuals are one of the most effective and efficient ways of providing that information.
-360º images are particularly effective because they can show your product from every angle, including the top and bottom (when you create a 360º image on multiple planes or use software to generate fully rotatable images).
+High-quality product photos are one of the most effective and efficient ways of providing that information.
+360-degree product photos are particularly effective because they can show your product from different angles, including the top and bottom (when you create a 360º image on multiple planes or use software to generate fully rotatable images).

-It’s important to note, though, that 360º images don’t offer any context for your product.
+It’s important to note, though, that 360-degree images don’t offer any context for your product.
 For this, you’ll need to go beyond a standard white background and include lifestyle images, which let you establish scale and create a narrative around how, when, where, and why customers should use your products.

-Wondering if you should do 360º images?
+Wondering if you should use 360º images?
 Here's your cheat sheet:

 Conversion Rates & 360º Images

 At first glance, the data around 360º images is pretty stunning:

-- On Golfsmith.com, rotating images increased conversion rates by 10 to 40 percent.
+- On Golfsmith.com, rotating images increased conversion rates by 10 to 40%.

-- On DueMaterinty.com, rotating images increased conversions by 27 percent.
+- On DueMaterinty.com, rotating images increased conversions by 27%.

 Even given the cost of creating 360º images, those conversion rates would likely make the investment worthwhile.

 But if you’re going to invest in upgrading your website imagery, it’s important to know that 360º images are no longer the only game in town for offering shoppers a full-spectrum view of your products.
 Before you create 360º images, consider what makes the most sense for your products.

-On DueMaternity.com, rotating images yielded conversions that were 27 percent higher than what still images offered.
+On DueMaternity.com, rotating images yielded conversions that were 27% higher than what still images offered.

 When 360º Images Don’t Work